yosevu/substantial/notes/index.md

-title: Index
+heading: Index
-subtitle: This is the index.
+subheading: This is the index.
 date: 2022-06-13
 id: index